Bath

 Five Things to See on a Tour of Roman Bath

-Until recently, you couldn’t take a Roman-style bath in bath.
-But luckily that’s changed, thanks to the Thermae Bath Spa, which re-opened in 2006.
+Until recently, you couldn’t take a Roman-style bath in Bath.
+However, fortunately, that has changed, thanks to the Thermae Bath Spa, which reopened in 2006.
 Here, you’ll be bathing in the very same toasty waters that the Romans and Celts enjoyed — the only such waters in the whole of the UK, in fact.
-Take your pick between the open-air rooftop pool, which has lovely views overlooking Bath’s city centre, or the large indoor Minerva Bath, which is accompanied by whirlpool and lazy river features.

 Stonehenge